anpandu/anpandu.github.io/_posts/2020-01-01-inserting-1-million-data-into-bigquery-table.md

 log.Info("Done in ", time.Since(start).Seconds(), "seconds")
 ```

 Don't forget that goroutines are asynchronous, the program will done be immediately.
-That's why we use `WaitGroup`, it enables goroutine to be done first and then proceed.
+To prevent that, Go has native feature called `WaitGroup`.
+It enables goroutine to be done first and then proceed to the next step.
 It is one of very important Go native features, `WaitGroup` usually used for waiting multiple parallel goroutines.

-This Go script is avaliable at `cmd/main1/main1.go` <sup>[[1]]({{site.base_url}}#cite_note-1)</sup>.
+This Go script is available at `cmd/main1/main1.go`<sup>[[1]]({{site.base_url}}#cite_note-1)</sup>.

 <!-- ```bash
 ➜  go-json-to-bq git:(master) go run main.go --filepath=./students-10.json.txt